alders/mythtv-stream-hls-dash/README.md

 |      |       | ✅  |     |
 |      |       |     | ✅  |
 |      |       | ✅  | ✅  |

-All possible combinations of playlist types and MP4.

 Table 3, 4 and 5 shows feature support of the Safari built-in m3u8
 player and Shaka player while encoding a set of random renditions: